Skip to main content

 • unordered subset matching for JSON array literals

-== and != compare structured JSON values structurally when both sides resolve to arrays or objects.
+== and != compare structured JSON values structurally when both sides resolve to arrays or objects, and they can compare the built-in missing literal against absent paths.

 Schema Validation